kimjuny/kotsu/README.md

 # Kotsu
 A Spring Web MVC extension.

 Tired of modeling inputs for each request?

-And don't want to remember each specific parameter validation restrictions?
+Don't want to remember each specific parameter validation restrictions?

 Looking for a highly reusable & customizable replacement for Spring/Hibernate Validator?

 This little Spring extention may bring you a lot help!

 ### Kotsu Components: